 Being grey leaved they are hard for me to propagate as too much water rots the small cuttings.

-Sorry out of stock.
+One or two available.
 Marine Blue is close but larger.

 Price: $7 .